CommunityFocus/CommunityFocus/.github/CONTRIBUTING.md

 |-- cf-frontend
 `-- cf-backend

+### Installing Dependencies and Running Project Locally

+Community Focus uses a number of packges that are required to run the project.
+These packages are not pushed into the remote repository so you will need to install these dependencies to your local projects files.

+1. Open a terminal on VS Code and cd to `cf-frontend`
+2. Open a split terminla and cd to `cf-backend`
+3. Run `npm install` on both terminals - this will install all the dependencies to your local repository (you will see a node_modules folder pop up on each directory)
+4. Run `npm run dev` on both to run the app!

 ### Making Changes

-You're now ready to work on your assigned issue!
+You're now all set to work on your assigned issue!

+#### Changing Code

 Make changes like you would on any other project.
 Once you've made the chagnes and tested them thoroughly, you're ready to push changes to your fork!

-1. Open a terminal and cd to `cf-frontend`
-2. Open a split terminal and cd to `cf-backend`
-3. Run `npm run dev` on both terminals to run the app
-4. Make your changes
+1. Make your changes
-5. Test thoroughly
+2. Test thoroughly
-6. Run `npm run format <path-of-file(s)-you-changed>` - if you changed multiple files, please run this command separately for each file.
+3. Run `npm run format <path-of-file(s)-you-changed>` - if you changed multiple files, please run this command separately for each file.
 This command runs prettier and formats the file(s) to Community Focus's configurations
-7. Run `npm run lint`
+4. Run `npm run lint`
-8. Fix ESLint errors if any
+5. Fix ESLint errors if any
-9. Commit your changes using `git commit -m "Commit-message"`
+6. Commit your changes using `git commit -m "Commit-message"`
-10. Push your changes to your fork using `git push`
+7. Push your changes to your fork using `git push`

-### Sending a Pull Request
+#### Sending a Pull Request

 Once you've pushed changes to your main branch, you will need to submit a pull request which is essentially a request for your changes to be merged to the original project.